-The Mentor Program provides an opportunity for NTPD students to make connections with other students and alumni, to gain constructive feedback, advice and encouragement while enrolled in courses at the Skaggs School of Pharmacy and Pharmaceutical Sciences.
+The Mentor Program provides an opportunity for students enrolled in either the NTPD Program or ITPD Program to make connections with other students and alumni, to gain constructive feedback, advice and encouragement while enrolled in courses at the Skaggs School of Pharmacy and Pharmaceutical Sciences.

-The Mentor Program will match new NTPD students with current NTPD students or with an alumnus, a graduate from the NTPD Program.
-When the mentor is a current NTPD student, then the mentor will have completed all pre-rotation requirements and one rotation.
-Mentors will be made available to any NTPD student who requests to be matched with a mentor.
-Mentees will be matched with mentors from the NTPD Program.
+The Mentor Program will match new students with current students or with an alumnus, a graduate from the NTPD Program.
+When the mentor is a current student, then the mentor will have completed all pre-rotation requirements and one rotation.
+Mentors will be made available to any student who requests to be matched with a mentor.

 To participate as a mentor or a mentee, students and/or alumni should complete the pre-match questionnaire.
 Based upon these responses, the DDP Office will pair each mentee with a mentor.
 Once matched, the mentee should initiate contact with their mentor.
 The DDP Office is only responsible for setting up the match; any communication should be arranged by the mentor and/or mentee.
 The DDP Office recommends the mentee to meet with the mentor twice per semester; however, it is encouraged to meet as frequently as both parties feel comfortable.